tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 published: false
 ---

 In this tutorial, you'll create an interactive espresso machine using SVG, JavaScript, and the [GSAP](https://greensock.com/gsap/) library for animation.
 You'll draw the espresso machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code to animate it.
 You'll learn how to use different SVG elements and attributes to draw with code.
-I won't go into much detail about JavaScript---just enough to add some event listeners and elements to manipulate with GSAP.
+I won't go into much detail about JavaScript---just enough to add some event listeners and manipulate SVG elements with GSAP.
 The tutorial assumes that you possess a decent grasp of how HTML and CSS work.

 The final result is a three-step, interactive animation (Figure 1).
 Click the object next to each numbered ball that appears to test it out: